Arindam200/LinkedIn_Scraping/article.md

-Now that we have encoded the URL, the next step for us is to adjust the generated router to handle linkedin job postings.
+Now that we have encoded the URL, the next step for us is to adjust the generated router to handle LinkedIn job postings.

 ### Routing your Crawler